agbowman/regex_search/README.md

    Starting search in N:\cclprod including subdirectories...

 ```
-Another example using different directories to search in and using advanced patterns instead of basic patterns (you are allowed to use both in same search.
-I chose not to for this example)
+### Another example using different directories to search in and using advanced patterns instead of basic patterns (you are allowed to use both in same search.
+I chose not to for this example):
 ```
 1) You are set to search inside of directories ['N:\\cclprod'].
 Would you like to change your search directories? (y/n) y